elotl/GenAI-infra-stack/docs/install.md

 #### GKE

 For GKE, you can improve the ray-ml image load time by using Image Streaming from the Artifact Registry.
-To do so, enable the "Image streaming" feature on your cluster and when deploying Luna, set gcp.nodeServiceAccount to the Luna service account that includes the `artifactregistry.reader` role:
+To do so, enable the "Image streaming" feature on your cluster.
+When deploying Luna, set gcp.nodeServiceAccount to the Luna service account that includes the `artifactregistry.reader` role via inclusion in ```--additional-helm-values``` as:
 ```
-set gcp.nodeServiceAccount=<CLUSTER_NAME>-elotl@<PROJECT_ID>.iam.gserviceaccount.com
+--set gcp.nodeServiceAccount=<CLUSTER_NAME>-elotl@<PROJECT_ID>.iam.gserviceaccount.com
 ```
-Change the images used by the Ray LLM head and workers in the yaml used in the ray-service installation step below from rayproject/ray-ml:2.33.0.914af0-py311 to gcr.io/elotl-dev/rayproject/ray-ml:2.33.0.914af0-py311-vllm-0.5.4-hfxfr, remove the line `pip: ["vllm==0.5.4"]`, and add the following lines below the ray-head and ray-worker image lines to speed up model download:
+Change the images used by the Ray LLM head and workers in the yaml used in the ray-service installation step below from rayproject/ray-ml:2.33.0.914af0-py311 to your image (in our case, it is gcr.io/elotl-dev/rayproject/ray-ml:2.33.0.914af0-py311-vllm-0.5.4-hfxfr), remove the line `pip: ["vllm==0.5.4"]`, and add the following lines below the ray-head and ray-worker image lines to speed up model download:
 ```